-New Zealand is in RED - learn about this HERE
+Aotearoa is in GREEN - learn about this HERE.

-The Ministry of Health and the Unite Against Covid website are the go-to sites for the latest official information and guidance for life at Red.
-The Ministry of Health currently posts a daily update on the home page of their website between 1 & 2pm daily.
+The Ministry of Health and the Unite Against Covid websites are the go-to sites for the latest official information and guidance for life at GREEN.

 Omicron is highly infectious.
-Each person with Omicron has the potential to infect 10-12 other people, which is why it’s so important to stay home if you’re sick – and get tested if you have any symptoms of COVID-19.
+Each person with Omicron has the potential to infect 10-12 other people.
+This is why it’s so important to stay home if you’re sick – and get tested if you have any symptoms of COVID-19.
 Latest reports suggest that a sore throat is one of the earliest and most common indicators of COVID-19.
 All the symptoms of COVID-19 are here.

 Omicron FAQs and factsheet HERE.

 Testing for COVID-19

 Testing is available 7 days a week and anyone with symptoms or that has been to a location of interest, or has been advised to test must do so.
 In Wairarapa, Testing is available at medical practices.
 Opening times and information is HERE.